 Panic attacks are very scary.
 People often sweat, shake and have trouble breathing.
 They may also have a rapid heartbeat or feel weak or dizzy.
 Many people think that they’re dying.
 Panic attacks are caused by a high release of stress and anxiety hormones, cortisol and adrenaline.
 Sometimes panic occurs over things that haven’t happened.
 Worrying about the future can trick the brain into thinking there is current and immediate danger.
 This can cause a panic attack.

 The best remedy for panic attacks is learning how to relax.
 Counselling and Hypnotherapy is an easy way to promote ease, confidence and control.
 Hypnosis can help re-train the brain to trust that you are safe and in control.
+NLP offers quick strategies that one can utilise at any time.

 If you have had life changing situations, grief, confidence issues, a strong leaning towards internally focusing, a tendency for going over the past, or have become isolated, your risk for depression increases.
 Depression is very difficult to live with.
 Effective diagnosis, attention and treatment is important in order to alleviate the symptoms and help the individual get back on track.
+Always consult your GP.

 A phobia is defined as an irrational fear.
 The most common ones we deal with are fear of flying, heights, spiders, snakes, various other animals, and social phobias.
 Symptoms of fear include sweaty palms, increased heartbeat, anxiety during turbulence or any sudden noise or movement.